 This ensures that we are seen as the 'go to place' for thought leadership and ensures we are well respected by a range of influential stakeholders.
-The UKCSI is now firmly established as a barometer of the state of customer service in the UK.
-Increasing the sample size of the UKCSI and regularly responding to relevant consultations helps cement our position as independent experts.
+The UKCSI which is now firmly established as a barometer of the state of customer service in the UK.
+Increasing sample sizes and responding to the regulators to demonstrate our independent thought leadership and benchmarking capability.